Hemanth-Katikala-Muniraj48/ece5831-2025-final-project/README.md

 ## 🔒 License & Academic Use

 This repository is for educational purposes for **ECE 5831**.
 If redistributing dataset frames, ensure compliance with the original dataset license/terms.
-For Penn Action, link to the source or provide your own captured data.